The world of online learning is a fast-growing sector. But don’t just take our word for it.

 We mentioned Kajabi University earlier on, and this is basically where you’ll find all of Kajabi’s step-by-step help guides.
 For subscribers of the Pro plan, there’s also the Expert Academy, which is led by Brendan Burchard, an author, speaker, coach, online trader, and social media influencer.

-Podia’s most notable advantages are as follows:
+Podia’s most notable advantages for courses are as follows:

 But, it’s not without its drawbacks: